pvrtykv/WeatherApp/README.md

 ## WeatherApp

-Simple API that retrieves weather for a given city.
+Simple app that retrieves weather for a given city.
 This application uses openweathermap API as data source.

 ### How to run